 “Come, let’s build ourselves a city and a tower with its top in the heavens so that we may make a name for ourselves.” – Genesis 11:4 NLT

-But there plans were contrary to God’s will and He confused their language and scattered them to the four winds.
-And before the sound of his own pride-filled voice had died away, Nebuchadnezzar would receive some ego-diminishing news straight from God’s throne room in heaven.
+But back to Nebuchadnezzar.
+Before the sound of his own pride-filled voice had time to fade, he would receive some ego-diminishing news straight from God’s throne room in heaven.

 “It is hereby announced to you, King Nebuchadnezzar, that your kingdom has been removed from you!
 You will be driven from human society, and you will live with the wild animals.
 You will be fed grass like oxen, and seven periods of time will pass by for you before you understand that the Most High is ruler over human kingdoms and gives them to whomever he wishes.” – Daniel 4:31-32 NLT

 Which brings us back to Isaiah 66.
 God opens up this section of His address to the people of Judah with the reminder: “Heaven is my throne, and the earth is my footstool” (Isaiah 66:1 ESV).
 He was reminding His covenant people that He was the sovereign ruler over all, including them.
-He was the King and all glory and honor was due to Him and no one and nothing else.
+He was the King, and He alone deserved all glory and honor.
 And yet, God exposes a pride problem among His people.
 They were guilty of placing far too much value on the temple they had built for Him.
 It had become the symbol of their own significance.
 They treated it like a box they had built in which to contain the God of the universe.
 And yet, as God had said in response to King David’s plan to build the temple: